WajeehZantout/employee-directory-node/README.md

 # employee-directory-node

-A basic Employee Database CRUD application using Node.js, GraphQL and Prisma.
+A basic employee directory application using Node.js, GraphQL and Prisma.

 ## Usage